ndshaposhnik/GT_tournament/README.md

 python3 tournament.py
 ```

-In order to add your strategy to the tournament, you need to write a corresponding function and add it to the list of strategies in the `main` function.
+In order to add your strategy to the tournament, you need to write a corresponding function to the file `strategies.py`.

 Every strategy has to have 2 arguments: